kudz00/collector/utilities/PerformanceTesting/README.md

 nrepeat: How many times are the tests repeated.
 The default is 5

+sleep_after_start_stack_rox: The time in seconds between when StackRox is started and when the network load is applied.
+The default is 60.

+load_duration: The duration of the network load in seconds.
+The default is 600.

+query_window: The time window used by the Prometheus queries.
+The default is 10m.

 artifacts_dir: Where information about the cluster is stored.
 This is needed by almost all scripts in
 	this directory.
 If you are running multiple clusters at the same time this needs to be different for each cluster.
 The default is /tmp/artifacts